FREQUENTLY ASKED QUESTIONS

-Yes, the following activities may not be submitted - hours done for: soliciting money or making donations; walking/running in a walk/run; service done for immediate or extended family; service done strictly with animals, service done with "for profit" ASHS Sports teams, camps, music or drama groups.
+Yes, the following activities may not be submitted - hours done for: soliciting money or making donations; walking/running in a walk/run; service done for immediate or extended family; service performed on a school day during school hours; altar serving, liturgical choir, or lectoring (exception: if you serve beyond one mass per weekend or give of your time before or after liturgy, you may count those hours); service done for a political campaign; service done strictly with animals, service done with "for profit" ASHS Sports teams, camps, music, or drama groups.

 How do I record my hours and where do I hand them in?

 All service hours need to be recorded on the Service Hour Record Form, found on our website or in the files on the table outside Campus Ministry.
-Please fill out your name, Class of, and ID # on the ASHS form before you hand it in.
+Please fill out your name and Class of on the ASHS form before you hand it in.
 If you have letters or additional forms that document your service, you can include them, but they must be accompanied by Spalding’s official form.
 All hours are submitted to the Campus Ministry office.
-You can give them directly to Mrs. Boyle or leave them in the file on the door marked –Completed Service Record Forms.
+You can give them directly to Mrs. Dols or leave them in the file on the door marked –Completed Service Record Forms.